k2view-academy/K2View-Academy/articles/26_fabric_security/02_fabric_entities_design.md

 * AWS, Key shall be created as multi region key.
 AWS multi-region keys are a set of interoperable KMS keys that have the same key ID and key material, and that can be replicated to different regions.
 Using multi-region keys, data which is encrypted in one region can be decrypted in a different region with the replicated key.
 For more information read [here](https://aws.amazon.com/blogs/security/encrypt-global-data-client-side-with-aws-kms-multi-region-keys/).
 * GCP, Supports multi regional, as well as "general" region.
 Best practice recommendations are descried and [here](https://cloud.google.com/kms/docs/locations#choosing).

-In Fabric perspective, while its nodes might be able to access to a key on any KMS region, it still shall be carefully considered due to performance aspects on cross region access.
+From Fabric perspective, while its nodes may be able to access a key on any KMS region, it still should be carefully considered due to performance aspects on cross region access.